Maua Sao Paulo, Brazil Travel Guide

 Stay connected and take photos of your memories with the right technology.
 Utilize apps for seamless navigation and communication.
 Brazil has certain electrical outlets and voltage, so prepare accordingly.

-Regularly back up photos and important documents to cloud computing services (Google Photos, iCloud, Dropbox).
+Regularly save copies of photos and key papers to cloud services (Google Photos, iCloud, Dropbox).

-For photographers, an External hard drive presents an extra backup layer.
+For photographers, an External hard drive presents one more backup layer.

 Charge all devices, download and update necessary apps before departure.